Buddy's Bearcats: Summary

-We come to a sign that announces "Baseball to-day: Buddy's Bearcats vs. Battling Bruisers."
+We come to a sign that announces "Baseball to-day: Buddy's Bearcats vs. Battling Bruisers".
 Below, hundreds, perhaps thousands, of fans rush into the ballpark; patrons buy tickets and walk through a turnstile.
 One particularly large man is called back to the ticket window after purchasing his admission and is measured by the operator of the window: "Two seats!" the ticket salesman declares.
-The man happily obliges and purchases a second ticket for himself!
-Two tall, bearded gentlemen (in top hats, no less), one holding the shoulders of the other in front, compress themselves, and sneak, with impunity, under the turnstile and the nose of the ticket salesman.
+The man happily obliges and purchases a second ticket for himself.
+Two tall, bearded gentlemen one holding the shoulders of the other in front, compress themselves, and sneak, with impunity, under the turnstile and the nose of the ticket salesman.

-A young man with light, curly hair observes the park from, and without through a crack in the fence and says: "It's Buddy!"
+A young man with light, curly hair observes the park from outside through a crack in the fence and says: "It's Buddy!"
 We then see Our Hero, grandly bearing the attire of his team and cheerfully playing and tossing a ball around his shoulders and chest.
 Two other men watch through holes in the fence: as a gag, one's hole in the fence is so much higher than the other's, making viewing difficult, unless one simply reaches up and pulls down the high hole, thereby lowering it and raising the other's hole, to the inconvenience of the other.

-A dog sits beneath the same curly-haired man from before, and another fellow uses the canine's tail as a crank that curves the dog's midsection upwards, allowing the young man a far better view of the field (or simply a chance to leap over the fence.)
+A dog sits beneath the same curly-haired man from before, and another fellow uses the canine's tail as a crank that curves the dog's midsection upwards, allowing the young man a far better view of the field (or simply a chance to leap over the fence).
 An apparently Scotch couple inflates a set of bagpipes, then ties them, as a hot air balloon, to a drum, which serves as a platform, that the couple might float in the air and leap over the fence as well.
 The fans sway about in the stands, and an unusually blond Cookie greets Buddy and vice versa.